 Wind speed, wind direction, and fine fuel moisture condition influence wildfire trajectory and rate of spread.
-Wind plays a predominant role in fire behaviour and direction of fire spread and is summarized in the Initial Spread Index (ISI) Rose(s) from the local representative BCWS weather station, Cedar64.
-The wind rose data is compiled hourly and provides an estimate of prevailing wind directions and wind speed in the area of the weather station.
+Wind plays a predominant role in fire behaviour and direction of fire spread and is summarized in the Initial Spread Index (ISI) Rose(s) from the local representative BCWS weather station.
+Representative BCWS ISI Roses were not available for the AOI; however, hourly wind data from the North Cowichan Environment Canada (EC) weather station was used and compiled to produce wind roses (Figure 2).
+These provide an estimate of prevailing wind directions and wind speed in the area of the weather station.

-During most of the fire season (April - October) predominant winds originate from the north, northeast, east and southeast with relatively similar frequency.
-Predominant winds from the north and northeast in July through September, shift to originate from the west, southwest and southeast in October.
-Wind speeds exceeding 20 km/hr occur infrequently throughout the fire season (Figure 2).
-An average of daily ISI values for the fire season (Figure 3) also shows that winds are predominantly from the north, followed by northeast, east and southeast with winds gusting upwards of 20 km/hr.
+During the fire season (April - October) predominant winds originate from the north (approximately 27-42% of the time).
+Winds also occur to a lesser degree from the northeast to southwest in most months (<5-18% of the time).
+Wind speeds over 20 km/hour are rare (\leq 1% frequency), but occur in April, May, July and October (Figure 2).
+An average of hourly wind readings for the fire season also shows that winds are predominantly from the north and to a lesser degree from the northeast and south; predominantly at windspeeds up to 10 km/hr (approximately 90% of the time) and gusting upwards of 20 km/hr (Figure 3).
 Potential treatment areas were identified and prioritized with the predominant wind direction in mind; wildfire that occurs upwind of a value poses a more significant threat to that value than one which occurs downwind.